-- (16) is a control with the subject initial, showing that there is a Condition C disjoint-reference effect between the subject 'he' and the possessor 'Dandago'. - (17) is the same sentence in SGF order, and there is no longer a disjoint reference effect! - That is: Topicalization in Khoekhoe ameliorates Condition C effects5, even in SGF contexts.6
+- (13) is a control with the subject initial, showing that there is a Condition C disjoint-reference effect between the subject 'he' and the possessor 'Dandago'. - (14) is the same sentence in SGF order, and there is no longer a disjoint reference effect! - That is: Topicalization in Khoekhoe ameliorates Condition C effects5, even in SGF contexts.6

-In sum: Lin proposed an escape from the CSC via reconstruction at LF; this new data shows us that this reconstruction does not occur.
+In sum: We might have been able to escape the CSC via reconstruction at LF, but in fact reconstruction does not occur.